wp-plugins/sponsors-slideshow-widget/readme.txt

 In order to force full-width display of slideshows simply set with to 0px.
 The same applies to automatic slideshow height.

 == ChangeLog ==

+= 2.2.6 =
+* NEW: add links to images in slideshows using Images as source
+* NEW: add "thickbox" class to links slideshows using Images as source to enable fancy image popups
+* NEW: add image description, caption or name (in this order) as link title for slideshows using Images as source.
+To show in the thickbox popup
+* NEW: add rel="nofollow" to links using Links as source

 = 2.2.5 =
 * UPDATE: changed some styling of prev/next arrows